-Seek medical attention if you have any of the signs and symptoms of an AVM, such as headaches, dizziness, vision problems, and changes in cognition or neurological function.
-Many AVMs are currently discovered by "accident," often after a CT scan or an MRI is obtained for reasons not directly related to the AVM.
+Seek medical attention if you have any of the signs and symptoms of an AVM, such as headaches, dizziness, vision problems, seizures and changes in thinking or neurological function.
+Many AVMs are currently discovered incidentally, often after a CT scan or an MRI is obtained for reasons not directly related to the AVM.

-AVMs are caused by development of abnormal direct connections between arteries and veins, but experts don't understand why this happens.
-Certain genetic changes may play a role, but most types are not usually inherited, which means passed down in families.
+AVMs result from development of abnormal direct connections between arteries and veins, but experts don't understand why this happens.
+Certain genetic changes might play a role, but most types are not usually inherited, which means passed down in families.

-Rarely, having a family history of AVMs may increase your risk.
-But most types of AVMs are not inherited.
+Rarely, having a family history of AVMs can increase your risk.
+But most types of AVMs aren't inherited.

 Certain hereditary conditions may increase your risk of AVM.
 These include hereditary hemorrhagic telangiectasia (HHT), also called Osler-Weber-Rendu syndrome.

 To diagnose an AVM, your doctor will review your symptoms and perform a physical examination.

 He or she may listen for a sound called bruit.
 Bruit is a whooshing sound caused by very rapid blood flow through the arteries and veins of an AVM.
 It sounds like water rushing through a narrow pipe.
 Bruit may interfere with hearing or sleep or cause emotional distress.

 Tests commonly used to help diagnose AVM include: